MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/open-support-ticket-when-dataflow-refresh-completes.md

    ![example of service bus.](media/servicebuscondition.PNG)

 10. If necessary, enter a **Connection name** for this message.
 In **Connection string**, enter the connection string that was generated when you created the Service Bus namespace.
 Then select **Create**.
-11. Add dataflow information to the content of your message by using **Add dynamic content**.
+11. Add dataflow information to the content of your message by selecting the field next to **Content**, and then select the dynamic content you want to use from **Add dynamic content**.

     ![Example of complete flow in service bus.](media/ifyesservice.PNG)